 Note that the left angle bracket is encoded as +ADw- and the right angle bracket is encoded as +AD4-.
 If Windows Internet Explorer renders a page where the character set is not explicitly specified, then it uses a set of heuristics to "sniff" the page and determine the encoding.
 If the characters belonging to the UTF-7 encoding are found early enough in the webpage, Windows Internet Explorer may guess that the encoding is UTF-7.
 What might have been a harmless string in one character set could be interpreted as a potentially malicious script if the encoding is assumed to be UTF-7.
 Internet Explorer 8 includes a feature to look for UTF-7-encoded strings.
 If it finds them, it escapes the text so that any embedded script cannot execute.

 When Is This Event Logged?

-This event is logged when Internet Explorer detects a page that is encoded by using the UTF-7 character set.
+This event is logged when Internet Explorer detects a page that is encoded using UTF-7.

 Content-Type: text/html; charset=UTF-8

-This feature can be disabled by configuring the
+This feature can also be disabled by modifying the registry.